orbsmiv/docker-shairport-sync-rpi/README.md

 Would you need to, you may optionally pass along:

- * `-v /path/to/custom/shairport-sync.conf:/etc/shairport-sync.conf` if you want to tweak shairport configuration
+ * `--volume [host_path]/shairport-sync.conf:/etc/shairport-sync.conf` if you want to tweak shairport configuration at runtime
- * `-v /path/to/custom/avahi-daemon.conf:/etc/avahi/avahi-daemon.conf` if you need to tweak avahi
+ * `--volume [host_path]/avahi-daemon.conf:/etc/avahi/avahi-daemon.conf` if you need to tweak avahi

 Also, any additional arguments when running the image will get fed to the shairport binary.